wdtinc/node-chlorine/README.md

 chlorine.createPool(poolCreationConfig);
 ```

-But wait!
+"But wait!
 You forgot to create a var for the pool, and now it is gone forever!
-YOU FOOL!
+YOU FOOL!"

 Or did I?